 Our staff wants you to have a complete and well-rounded view of the aerospace industry as well as what we at Polk State can provide you as you pursue this exciting career field.
 Because of the time- and resource-intensive nature of flight training, students in the Professional Pilot program must meet with the program director or program coordinator before enrolling in their first flight training course.
-Students seeking the Aerospace Administration degree are also encouraged to meet with the program director, program coordinator, or a faculty member to get an overview of the degree and potential career opportunities prior to enrolling in the program.
+Students seeking the Aerospace Administration degree are also encouraged to meet with the program director, program coordinator, or faculty member to get an overview of the degree and potential career opportunities prior to enrolling in the program.

 Below is the general process for getting started in the aerospace program.
 A much more detailed explanation of the admissions process, including information on the financial aid process, can be found on the Admission and Aid page of the College’s main website.
-Further explanation of specific program requirements can be found on the individual degree program pages.
+Further explanations of specific program requirements can be found on the individual degree program pages.

 Step 1: Information and Orientation

 Please take advantage of the tremendous faculty and staff resources that exist within Polk State Aerospace so that you can completely understand program outcomes and expectations prior to enrollment in program courses.
 We are just as interested in your success as you are.
 From a simple phone call or email exchange to a campus tour or introductory flight, we are excited to share aviation and our program with you.
-You can find contact information for our program director and program coordinator on this site or through our People page.
+You can find contact information for our program department on this site or through our People page.

 Our program website strives to be a central collection point for all of the foundational information a student would need to know prior to enrolling in Polk State Aerospace.
 Please review the website content, especially the FAQs.
 If you have a question that the website does not answer, please let us know so that we can correct that.